Yes, America's Anchorman is away today and this is your official EIB anchor baby.

 And then you end up in a world where you can't even recognize the people who really hate you.

-Because that guy's problem is not whole foods cake department.
+Because that guy's problem is not Whole Foods Cake Department.

-That guy's problem is the vast arc of the Sharia world where they want to burn him alive or toss him off a building, and he's too stupid and twisted by this insane identity politics of the left that he can't even see it.
+That guy's problem is the vast arc of the Sharia world where they want to burn him alive or toss him off a building and he's too stupid and twisted by this insane identity politics of the left that he can't even see it.

-To a pathetic uh guy who's been given a wedding cake by a uh uh a pro-gay wedding store, and he's sitting there painstakingly lettering the FAG in icing on the cake.
+And that's where the dead end of identity politics leads to a pathetic guy who's been given a wedding cake by a pro-gay wedding store and he's sitting there painstakingly lettering the FAG in icing on the cake.

-Uh Identity politics is a dead end.
+Identity politics is a dead end.

-Hey, Mark Stein, in for us.
+Hey, Mark Stein, in Farush.

 Not Palm Beach, not Palm Springs, but Isle of Palm.

-Doug, you're live on the Rush Limbo Show.
+Doug, you're live on the Russian Embosho.

 Great to have you with us.